S-P-R/News-Headline-Word-Clouds/README.md

 ## Deployment

-The project is currently deployed on a Digital Ocean droplet and can be seen [here](http://159.223.174.37/)
+The project is currently [deployed on a Digital Ocean droplet](http://159.223.174.37/)

 ## Contact

-Please feel free to contact me at [here](mailto:spr2354@gmail.com) if you have any questions about the project!
+Please feel free to [contact me](mailto:spr2354@gmail.com) if you have any questions about the project!